josephweaver/josephweaver.github.io/fiction/games/space-voxel-details/PROJECT_STATE.md

 - Engineering adapts designs to materials
 - Early tech favors bulk, inefficiency, and compromise
 - Systems are layered so realism can increase without rewrites
+- Procedural generation is a *tool*, not a gimmick